The film adaptation of Stephen King short story 1408 revisits common horror tropes of death, grief … and bad room service.

 In the director’s cut, Enslin dies after starting a fire.
 This destroys the cursed room, causing Olin to later tell Lily that Enslin didn’t die in vain.

 Death isn’t the end, however.
-Enslin appears to live on in the burned shell of room 1408, just like the room’s other ghostly guests.
+Enslin appears to live on in the burned shell of room 1408, just like the hotel’s other ghostly guests.
 He’s also reunited with daughter Katie.

 Once a gifted writer, Enslin has nothing but contempt for his job.
 He doesn’t believe in ghosts but cynically goes through the motions to sell shoddy books about haunted hotels.
 He lives on auto-pilot, taking no joy in birthdays, friendships or travel.